 - Divide the dough into eight even pieces.
 On a floured surface, roll each piece into a long string.
 Dice each string into small pieces.

-- Place dumplings into a nonstick skillet, add in sauteed mixture and butter.
+- Place dumplings into a nonstick skillet and add in sautéed mixture and butter.
 Cook until they turn golden brown.

-- Serve immediately.
+- Serve immediately and enjoy!